nyintosh/react-starter/README.md

 - For production build, run npm run build, yarn build or pnpm build.
 - Customize tsconfig.json, .prettierrc, and tailwind.config.ts as needed for your project.

+## Contributing

+We welcome contributions!
+If you'd like to contribute to React Starter, please follow these guidelines:

+- Fork the repository
+- Create a new branch
+- Make your changes
+- Submit a pull request

 # License